 Online Safety & Safeguarding

-Safeguarding is everyone’s business at MyTutor – We are committed to safeguarding and promoting the welfare of children and young people and we expect all Directors, staff and tutors to share this commitment.”
+Safeguarding is everyone’s business at MyTutor – we are committed to safeguarding and promoting the welfare of children, young people and adults, and we expect all directors, employees and tutors to share this commitment.

-The purpose of this document is to outline MyTutor’s Safeguarding Policy and Procedures, and set out the ways of working we use as a business to show our commitment to ensuring our safeguarding practices reflect our statutory responsibilities, government guidance and best practice.
+This document outlines MyTutor’s Safeguarding policy and procedures and sets out our business working methods to demonstrate our commitment to ensuring our safeguarding practices reflect our statutory responsibilities, government guidance, and best practice.

-We will apply robust risk management processes for the identification of situations which may require the organisation to make professional judgements to protect students from harm.
+We will apply robust risk management processes to identify situations that may require the organisation to make professional judgements to protect learners from harm.

 The organisation will collectively manage risks and reduce the likelihood of abuse by: